Argotoss/AI-docs-chat/README.md

 ## Logs
 Query logs are saved to `logs/queries.jsonl` with details: timestamp, doc_id, question, latency, top-k scores, truncated flag, refused flag.

+## Known Issues
+- OCR requires Tesseract installed on host (for ENABLE_OCR=true).
+- Large PDFs may take time to process; tune MAX_PAGES.
+- Models must be pulled manually if not auto-pulled by Ollama.